E130 High

 Potterton E130 Fault Code

-The Potterton E130 fault code means: your boiler has shut down because a safety sensor has detected that the exhaust gases are getting too hot, which can be caused by a blockage or an internal component failure..
-It appears on 12 Potterton models in our database.
+The Potterton E130 fault code means: your boiler has shut down because the exhaust gases have become too hot, which is a safety measure to prevent damage to the system..
+It appears on 11 Potterton models in our database.

 Call an engineer soon